0xrocky/ibay/README.md

-# ibay-prj
+# Ibay

-Project of distributed system laboratory
+Project of the Distributed Systems course.